 The Ritz Carlton Dubai

 This urban jungle made a spectacular setting for our hotel, the Ritz Carlton, in the heart of the Dubai Marina District by a pristine sandy beach, lapped by the waters of the Arabian Gulf.

-Each time I entered the lovely garden and walked out into the warm, fragrant air, the city’s towers greeted me and filled me with delight.
-Add to this the seven superb restaurants and bars, offering a fabulous range of cuisines including Italian, Asian and Emirati, five lovely swimming pools, a sumptuous spa and outstanding service, this elegant hotel made a superb base from which to explore the truly memorable and fascinating city of Dubai.
+Each time I entered the lovely garden and walked out into the warm, fragrant air, the Dubai skyscrapers greeted me and filled me with delight.
+Add to this the seven superb restaurants and bars, offering a fabulous range of cuisines including Italian, Asian and Emirati, five lovely swimming pools, a sumptuous spa and outstanding service; this elegant hotel made an excellent base from which to explore the truly memorable and fascinating city of Dubai.

 I do have to give a quick shout out for the staff at the Ritz Carlton – every single person that I met and chatted to working in the hotel, seriously impressed me.
 I imagine each one of them, whether in housekeeping, management, the kitchens or the spa, had been hand-picked.
 Their dedication to ensuring the best possible experience for their guests was exemplary.
 No fussing or fake smiles, simply a warm and welcoming, first class service, with that little extra something that is hard to define.

 The only thing I could say that I didn’t like was the offer of a free drink on a Wednesday evening in one of the bars, for every inch of heel a lady wore.
 But hey, that’s just me.
 And this is Dubai.

 For more photographs from the Ritz Carlton, their fabulous restaurants and more of the city,

 please visit my Dubai albums on Flickr.
 More coming soon.

 You can read my review of the Ritz Carlton on Jumeirah Beach, Dubai on Boutique Travel Blog.